SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 * Request that the pupil carries the device like an athlete carrying the Olympic torch.
 (This is not strictly necessary but, with more wobbling around, Vertigo may miss a GPS point.
-This would make analysis far trickier – and is not conducive to good lesson outcomes.)
+This would make analysis far trickier – and is not conducive to good lesson outcomes).

   ![](Olympic_runner.jpg)

 *	Press the Log button (a solid LED light come on) and set the pupil off on a pre-determined route.